Final report for ONE20-373

 - - Producer

-On August 11, 2020 we visited the experimental farm site with the farmer partner and marked 3 replicate plots of each of the three treatment types (a total of nine experimental units) using pvc poles.
-The plot layout is provided in Figure 1.
-The farm lease is 5 acres at Cape Horn in Great Bay, NJ, owned by our farm partner, Parson’s Seafood.
-Our farm partner selected this site because it has sufficient access to deploy and sample the experiment, and it has regular and annual predation pressure by cownose rays.
-Each treatment plot will be 20 feet by 14 feet (the equivalent footprint of a clam screen), and is surrounded by a 20 foot buffer to ensure no edge effects from neighboring plots and to allow the treatment to extend slightly past the edge of the plot for complete plot coverage.
+An experimental site was identified on 5 acres shellfish lease at Cape Horn in Great Bay, NJ, owned by farm partner Dale Parsons.
+This site was selected because it has sufficient access to deploy and sample the experiment, and it has regular and annual predation pressure by cownose rays .Three replicate plots of each of the three treatment types: shell over clam seed, clam seed under netting, and unprotected clam seed (a total of nine experimental units, Figure 1) were marked on the experimental site using pvc poles on August 11, 2020.
+Each treatment plot was 20 feet by 14 feet (the equivalent footprint of a clam screen), and was surrounded by a 20 foot buffer on all sides to ensure no edge effects from neighboring plots and to allow the treatment to extend slightly past the edge of the plot for complete plot coverage.

 A video of the shell being deployed to the experimental plots is attached.
 PlantingShell

 The shell was brought to the site by barge and washed overboard with a hose.
 On Nov.
 10, sediment cores were taken at each of the nine treatment plots.
 These cores were frozen for subsequent sediment grain size analysis.
 Thickness of the shell layer on the shelled plots was also measured, and a sample of the shell fragments was collected from each shelled plot.
 Additional sediment cores and shell samples were taken throughout the duration of the experiment at each of the nine treatment plots on 6/16/2021, 7/22/2021, and 7/6/2022).
 Sediments were frozen for storage and later processed to evaluate sediment grain size and shell fragment size (area was measured using photographs and imageJ) and weight (Figure 2).